PUP Startup Script

 3. window_size

-Set window size.
+Set the window size.

 Syntax: